Legislative Conference and Day on the Hill

-On June 13-14, 2017, TCIA members will travel to Washington, D.C. for our biennial Legislative Conference and Day on the Hill.
+On June 13-14, 2017, TCIA members traveled to Washington, D.C. for our biennial Legislative Conference and Day on the Hill.

-Tree care professionals from all over the country will spend an afternoon in briefings to prepare for the following day on the Hill.
-Members will join with a delegation of experienced Washington hands for visits with their representatives to discuss key industry issues.
-You will visit with legislators and their staffers, and the staffers of policy committees, to offer your perspective on tree care related issues.
+Tree care professionals from all over the country spent an afternoon in briefings preparing for the following day on the Hill.
+Members joined with a delegation of experienced Washington hands for visits with their representatives to discuss key industry issues.
+They visited with legislators and their staffers, and the staffers of policy committees and offered their perspective on tree care related issues.

 immigration issues, regulations, and forestry policy.